 UNEP/CMS/SWAIKB/Doc.4

-To eliminate the illegal killing and taking of wild birds in South-West Asia, through international cooperation and effective national action.
+To eliminate the illegal hunting, taking and trade of migratory (IKB) birds in South-West Asia, through international cooperation and effective national action.

 High-level objective of this action plan (up to 2030):

-By 2030 there will be a significant reduction in the numbers of birds illegally killed and taken in all countries.
+By 2030 there will be 50% a significant reduction in the numbers of birds illegally killed and taken from the agreed baseline, in the region .

 Objectives

-Objective 1: Each range state to develop, endorse and implement a National IKB Action Plan, or equivalent, where necessary, and in line with this regional plan.
+Objective 1: Each range state to develop, endorse and implement a National IKB Action Plan, or equivalent policy document, and in line with this regional plan.

-Objective 2: Enhance our understanding of the importance, scope, scale and motivations behind illegal hunting and taking of birds at the regional level.
+Objective 2: Enhance our understanding of the importance, scope, scale, geography and motivations behind illegal hunting, taking and trade of migratory birds at national and regional level.

-Objective 3: To ensure that the illegal hunting and taking of birds is addressed effectively and efficiently in national legislation that follows common principles across the region.
+Objective 3: To ensure that the illegal hunting, taking and trade of migratory birds is addressed effectively and efficiently in national legislation that follows common principles across the region.

 Objective 4: To ensure effective and efficient enforcement of relevant legislation is